You will need to accept the terms of service and click continue.

 Change the Boot disk size to 30gb

 Everything else can be left the same.
+Just make sure you allow the firewall settings as shown below.
 Accept the terms of service and click “Deploy” to continue.

 Once you click deploy your new hosting will take about two minutes to set up.
 When it completes you should get a success message screen.
 On the right side will be several important pieces of information.
 The site address is your URL and you can check your website there.
 The admin URL is where you can log into the dashboard of your website.
 The admin user is the username you will use to log into WordPress.
 The password is what you will use to log in.

 ***Important*** The Site Address from the image above is the IP Address of your website.
 Your IP address will be different that mine.
 Write down the IP address because you will need it in a few minutes.
 Based on the info in the image above, the ip address for my website is: 184.108.40.206.
 Once again your IP Address will be different than mine so make sure you write down the correct IP Address.

 To access the dashboard of WordPress you can click on the “Admin URL” shown in the image above.
 If it asks for your login information your username will be “user” and your password will come from the “Admin password” shown in the screenshot above.

 We are going to create a new username and password and we will delete the old Username.
 Log into your WordPress Dashboard and then navigate to Users -> Add New

 Enter a new user as shown below.
 Do not use “user” or “admin as the username.
 These are easily hacked.
 Use a good email address in case you lose your login information.
 Use a very strong password.
 Change your access to administrator.
 When all that is changed you can click “Add New User”